turingschool/backend-curriculum-site/module2/slides/nested_resources.md

 # Warm Up

-Create a table containing all 8 prefixes, http-verbs, URI-patterns, and controller actions that Rails gives you when you have the following:
+Create a table containing all 8 http-verbs, URI-patterns, and controller actions that Rails gives you when you have the following:

 ```ruby
 # config/routes.rb